-(JPMC) has signed a memorandum of understanding over the complex with China's Chongging Minmetal and Machinery Import and Export Company (CQMM).
+The Jordan Phosphate Mines Company (JPMC) has signed a memorandum of understanding over the complex with China's Chongqing Minmetal and Machinery Import and Export Company (CQMM).
 JPMC and the Arab Potash Company will both supply the complex with raw materials.

-"Procedures are going ahead for the implementation of this new significant investment in Agaba," Khalil Farraveh of the state-owned Agaba Development Corporation told the Jordan Times on 23 February.
-"We are currently in the process of determining the amount of land that we will lion for the Sukulu phosphate project in Uganda is now in place, the country's New Vision newspaper reported in February.
-The finance deal for the project was formally agreed by the project's backer, the Industrial and Commercial Bank of China, and its Chinese developer.
-Guangzhou Dongsong Energy Group, during a recent and one million t/a of fertilisers once meeting in South Africa, according to the newspaper
+"Procedures are going ahead for the implementation of this new significant investment in Aqaba," Khalil Farrayeh of the state-owned Aqaba Development Corporation told the Jordan Times on 23 February.
+"We are currently in the process of determining the amount of land that we will lease to the two sides for the industrial complex."